Frank Lyga: Suspension and termination

-On June 26, 2014, Detective Frank Lyga was placed on paid administrative leave after a pending investigation into allegations he made racist comments calling Attorney Carl Douglas an "Ewok from the Star Wars movies".
+On June 26, 2014, Detective Frank Lyga was placed on paid administrative leave after a pending investigation into allegations he made racist comments calling attorney Carl E. Douglas an "Ewok from the Star Wars movies".
 The comment was made after a training lecture given to other officers, during a question-answer section with officers asking for information relating to the 1997 shooting and aftermath.

 Lyga was recorded on November 15, 2013, after an in-service training class at the Los Angeles Police Academy.
 Detective Lyga told the class that he didn't have any regrets shooting Gaines; in fact, he wished there were more of "them" in the car at the time.
 He stated that he could have killed a truckload of "them" and not felt anything and would be happy doing it.

 In the recording, he called a female captain a "very cute little Hispanic lady who couldn't find her ass with both of her hands".
 In 1998, the woman had been a detective assigned to investigate the disappearance of Lyga's personnel file.
 He also said of the woman, "I heard she's been swapped around a bunch of times."
 He also called a lieutenant a "fucking moron" and another officer a "fruit".

 In October 2014, the LAPD Board of Rights recommended that Lyga be terminated.
-He retired prior to being fired by LAPD Chief Charles Beck.
+He retired prior to being fired by LAPD Chief Charlie Beck.

 In August 2016, the City of Los Angeles agreed to pay Lyga $50,000 for wrongful termination.
 However, the city admitted no wrongdoing and Lyga was not offered his job back as a part of the settlement.